-Coordination

-- Coordinating the delivery of independent careers advice and guidance to all year 11 pupils within SVC, delivered by a commissioned organisation; - Developing a comprehensive career education programme for all pupils within SVC, for delivery by appropriate staff at each provision; - Engaging with the designated teacher for Children Looked After (CLA), and previously CLA, to ensure they knowwhich pupils are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice; - Working closely with the SENCO and AHOPs to identify the guidance needs of all pupils with SEND and implement personalised support.
-Ensuring that pupils with SEND understand their different career pathways, and enabling them to gain the skills, knowledge and experience they require to achieve their career goals;
+- Coordination - Coordinating the delivery of independent careers advice and guidance to all Year 11 students within SVC, delivered by a commissioned organisation. - Developing a comprehensive career education programme for all students within SVC, for delivery by appropriate staff at each provision. - Engaging with the designated teacher for Children Looked After (CLA), and previously CLA, to ensure they know which students are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice.

-- Providing advice to the senior leadership team (SLT), to enable them to develop and implement a CEIAG action plan to meet the Gatsby Benchmarks; - Collating and providing data relating to year 11 transition to further education and training to SLT, the management committee and the local authority; - In collaboration with SVC colleagues (e.g. SENCo, Health and Wellbeing Curriculum/PSHE Coordinator), considering ways to develop the employability skills of all pupils; - Managing the provision of career and labour market information; - Managing the careers section of the school's website, ensuring information is accurate and up to date; - Coordinating encounters with employers and work experience.
+- Working closely with the SENCO and AHOPs to identify the guidance needs of all students with SEND and implement personalised support.
+Ensuring that students with SEND understand their different career pathways, and enabling them to gain the skills, knowledge and experience they require to achieve their career goals. - Providing advice to the Senior Leadership Team (SLT), to enable them to develop and implement a CEIAG action plan to meet the Gatsby Benchmarks. - Collating and providing data relating to Year 11 transition to further education and training to SLT, the Local Governing Body and the Local Authority. - In collaboration with SVC colleagues (e.g. SENCo, Health and Wellbeing Curriculum/PSHE Coordinator), considering ways to develop the employability skills of all students. - Managing the provision of career and labour market information. - Managing the careers section of the school's website, ensuring information is accurate and up to date. - Coordinating encounters with employers and work experience.